-Within the ConditionData instance, the PCF shall include the activation time within the "activationTime" attribute for the time conditioned authorized Session AMBR and authorized default QoS (deactivation time does not apply for a session rule).
-If the "AccessTypeCondition" feature as defined in subclause 5.8 is supported, the PCF may include for the access type conditioned session rule the access type within the "accessType" attribute and RAT type within the "ratType" attribute if applicable for the access type conditioned authorized session AMBR.
+Within the ConditionData instance, the PCF shall include the activation time within the "activationTime" attribute for the time conditioned authorized Session-AMBR and authorized default QoS (deactivation time does not apply for a session rule).
+If the "AccessTypeCondition" feature as defined in subclause 5.8 is supported, the PCF may include for the access type conditioned session rule the access type within the "accessType" attribute and RAT type within the "ratType" attribute if applicable for the access type conditioned authorized Session-AMBR.

 NOTE 1: The SMF retains remaining time conditioned session rules that have an execution time in the future.

-NOTE 2: Time condition and access type condition can both apply to authorize the session AMBR within a session rule.
+NOTE 2: Time condition and access type condition can both apply to authorize the Session-AMBR within a session rule.

-The PCF shall ensure that a time conditioned session rule and a session rule without time condition for the same session differ only in the authorized session-AMBR and authorized default QoS properties.
+The PCF shall ensure that a time conditioned session rule and a session rule without time condition for the same session differ only in the authorized Session-AMBR and authorized default QoS properties.

 When the SMF detects that the referenced usage monitoring data of the enforced session rule is not the same for all the provisioned session rule(s) the SMF shall report the session rule error for the not enforced session rule(s) as defined in subclauses 4.2.3.20 and 4.2.4.21, and shall set the "failureCode" attribute to "INCORRECT_UM".